yehaha9876/gitlab/doc/user/project/merge_requests/merge_request_approvals.md

 ## Overview

 Merge request approvals enable enforced code review by requiring specified people to approve a merge request before it can be unblocked for merging.
+Per default the required approvals are set to zero, which means that they are not required in order to merge a merge request, but allow [*eligible approvers*][approvers] to express their approval.

 ## Use cases